 - Point of entry: 1 (unless you are applying for a transfer into year 2)

 The University of London Institute in Paris charges an annual tuition fee for the BA in French Studies with International Relations.
-This fee will vary depending on whether you are a resident of the UK or Europe, or whether you are applying from outside the European Economic Area as an international or Islands student.
+This fee will vary depending on whether you are a resident of the UK or whether you are applying from outside the UK as an international student.